10.2 Foundational Science and Anatomy Mastery

 Turning Foundational Knowledge Into Decisions

-Foundational Knowledge and Basic Science plus Anatomy and Physiology account for 23 scored items, but they influence many more questions indirectly.
-A candidate may need terminology to understand an order, anatomy to choose an EKG lead or injection site, pharmacology to spot an allergy conflict, nutrition to reinforce provider instructions, and behavioral-health awareness to choose respectful communication.
+Foundational Knowledge and Basic Science (15 scored items) plus Anatomy and Physiology (8 scored items) total 23 of the 150 scored items, but they drive far more questions indirectly.
+You need terminology to read an order, anatomy to choose an EKG lead or injection site, pharmacology to spot an allergy conflict, nutrition to reinforce instructions, and behavioral-health awareness to communicate respectfully.

 Anatomy As A Safety Tool